gedgygedgy/buttplug-android-rfc/spec.md

 When the activity is complete, it calls `setResult()` with an `Intent`.
-This `Intent` must have extra `io.buttplug.android.intent.extra.CLIENT_TO_SERVER_V1_SERVICE`, and may have optional extra `io.buttplug.android.intent.extra.CLIENT_TO_SERVER_V1_MESSAGE`.
+This `Intent` must have extra `io.buttplug.android.intent.extra.CLIENT_TO_SERVER_V1_SERVICE`, and may have optional extra `io.buttplug.android.intent.extra.CLIENT_TO_SERVER_V1_CONNECT_MESSAGE`.
 The `SERVICE` extra is an explicit `Intent` that can be used to bind to the service.
-The `MESSAGE` extra is the `Message` that should be sent to the service when the client wishes to connect.
+The `CONNECT_MESSAGE` extra is the `Message` that should be sent to the service when the client wishes to connect.
 This extra may be used to include additional metadata in the `Message`, such as a websocket address that was selected in the activity.

 When the client app receives the `Service` information, it checks the permission on the `Service` (if any), and if the client app doesn't have the